 Validate HFile

-Before upgrading to CDP Private Cloud Base, ensure that your HFiles are compatible with the version Apache HBase in CDP.
+Before upgrading to Cloudera Private Cloud Base, ensure that your HFiles are compatible with the version Apache HBase in CDP.

 If your cluster is Kerberized, ensure that you run the kinit command as a hbase user before running the pre-upgrade commands.